Catedral de San Felipe Apóstol (Arecibo, Puerto Rico): History

 The first iteration of the church was established sometime between the Spanish settlement of Arecibo in 1556 and the official founding of the town of Arecibo in 1616.
 The first parish church, built in the middle of the 17th century, was destroyed by an earthquake in 1787.

 The current cathedral building, dedicated to Saint Philip the Apostle, was built during different stages between the late 18th century and 1846 due to the impact of hurricanes and earthquakes throughout its edification process.
 Four days after its official dedication in 1846, it was seriously damaged by another earthquake.
 Repairs were not completed until 1882, seven years after yet another earthquake that impacted Puerto Rico in 1875.
 The 1918 earthquake further damaged the vault so badly that it had to be replaced by a flat concrete roof; a vaulted ceiling of composition board was placed inside.

-The parish church became a cathedral when the Diocese of Arecibo was established in April 30, 1960.
+The parish church became a cathedral when the Diocese of Arecibo was established on April 30, 1960.
 Although not ultimately listed in the federal historic register itself, it was added to the Puerto Rico Register of Historic Sites and Zones and it was one of 31 Puerto Rican churches listed as part of the Historic Churches of Puerto Rico multiple property submission (MPS).